martinthomson/is-the-future/draft-thomson-is-the-future.md

 Several documents published on the stream contain information of a general nature.
-This information might not be readily available elsewhere, or it might be tailored specifically to the usual audience of the stream.
+This information might not be readily available elsewhere, or it might be tailored specifically to the usual audience of the RFC series.
 This audience is presumably participants of the IETF and IRTF based on the content of these documents.
 It is hard to identify an audience, because there are very few documents of this type in those recently published.